Russia plotting to wreck EU referendum, Moldova says

 Russia-puppet authorities in Transniestria, a breakaway Moldovan region, also jangled Western nerves by asking Moscow to "protect" them from alleged Chișinău "pressure" on 28 February.

-The EU has helped Moldova to double its defence budget and to buy a new radar to monitor Russian threats, amid ongoing EU-membership talks.
+The EU has helped Moldova to double its defence budget and to buy a new radar to monitor Russian threats.

 And the EU foreign service fears Russia could be planning a provocation in the region to frighten Western leaders into appeasement on the Ukraine war.